-In the United States, there were 63,900 jobs for Industrial Engineering Technician in 2016.
+In 2016, there was an estimated number of 63,900 jobs in the United States for Industrial Engineering Technician.
 There is little to no growth in job opportunities for Industrial Engineering Technician.
-Due to new job openings and attrition, there will be an average of 5,500 job openings in this field each year.
+There will be an estimated 5,500 positions for Industrial Engineering Technician per year.

 The states with the most job growth for Industrial Engineering Technician are Utah, Alabama, and Montana.
 Watch out if you plan on working in Washington, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Industrial Engineering Technicians ranges between about $34,920 and $88,340 a year.